randomPoison/randomPoison.github.io/_drafts/returning-self.md

 foo.chain_ref();
 ```

-The `move_self` version can technically be used without chaining, but requires the variable to be re-bound in each statement, again making the code both harder to read and harder to write:
+The `chain_move` version can technically be used without chaining, but requires the variable to be re-bound in each statement, again making the code both harder to read and harder to write:

 ```rust
 let foo = Foo::default();